pacifiq-hub/Bear-Market-Risk-Indicator-API-PowerBI/README.md

 ## ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png) BMRI

 Once all data is pulled from these different APIs, we create the resulting tables that store the information needed.
-The data model of such leading to the calculation of the BRMI is the following:
+The data model leading to the calculation of the BRMI is the following:

 ![image](https://github.com/pacifiq-hub/Bear-Market-Risk-Indicator-API-PowerBI/assets/46910395/48558cb4-d76c-4960-96bb-2a23bbaf689a)